How does Snapchat Make Money? Snapchat Business Model

-At Snapchat, the team that designs the consumer products also creates the advertising products.
+At Snapchat, the team that designs consumer products also creates advertising products.
 This results in advertisements which are so user-friendly and camouflaged, that many users don’t even know that they are advertisements and rather enjoy them.
 This is the reason why Facebook is seen copying its features.

 Snapchat makes money through following camouflaged features.